mjunior/langgraph-real-estate-deal-gate/README.md

 When the result falls between the policy thresholds, the workflow is interrupted for human review.
 The reviewer receives an LLM-generated analysis, provides a decision and rationale, and the system then produces the final investment memorandum.

+This project was also built as a **hands-on way to strengthen my Python skills** while learning AI Engineering concepts such as stateful workflows, routing, persistence, testing, and human-in-the-loop orchestration.

 ## LangGraph workflow

 ```mermaid